A1motoro/A1motoro.github.io/analyzers/ai-talk-react/README.md

 ### Common Issues

 1. **API Key Not Working**
-   - Verify your API key is correct
+   - Verify your API key is correct and starts with `sk-`
-   - Check API endpoint URL
+   - Check API endpoint URL (should be DashScope endpoint)
-   - Ensure API has proper permissions
+   - Ensure API has proper permissions in Alibaba Cloud
+   - Check your account balance/credits in DashScope

+2. **"Failed to load resource: net::ERR_NAME_NOT_RESOLVED"**
+   - This means the API endpoint domain cannot be resolved
+   - Verify you're using the correct DashScope endpoint: `https://dashscope.aliyuncs.com/compatible-mode/v1/chat/completions`
+   - Check your internet connection
+   - Try refreshing the page or clearing browser cache

+3. **"Failed to load resource: the server responded with a status of 404" for .env**
+   - This is normal - the .env file is optional
+   - Configure your API key directly in the application interface instead
+   - The app will work without the .env file

-2. **Messages Not Sending**
+4. **Messages Not Sending**
    - Check internet connection
    - Verify API configuration is saved
    - Look for error messages in browser console
+   - Ensure your API key has sufficient credits

-3. **UI Not Loading**
+5. **UI Not Loading**
-   - Clear browser cache
+   - Clear browser cache and cookies
-   - Check Node.js version
+   - Check Node.js version (should be v16+)
-   - Reinstall dependencies
+   - Reinstall dependencies: `npm install`
+   - Try a different browser

+6. **CORS Errors**
+   - If you see CORS-related errors, try using a different browser or disable CORS temporarily for testing
+   - The production build should work better with CORS

+### API Error Messages

+**"API request failed: 401"**: Invalid API key
+- Double-check your API key from DashScope console
+- Ensure the key starts with `sk-`

+**"API request failed: 429"**: Rate limit exceeded
+- Wait a few minutes before trying again
+- Check your API usage limits in DashScope

+**"API request failed: 402"**: Insufficient credits
+- Add credits to your Alibaba Cloud account
+- Check your billing status in DashScope console

 ### Debug Mode